Evensong, Choral Services & Concerts 2018-2019

 Experience the sonic landscape of voice and viola da gamba: the rich bass of the cello, the colorful harmonies of the lute, and the warmth of the mezzo-soprano voice.
-The tradition of accompanying the voice with viola da gamba began in 16th century Italy and spread to England by the 17th century.
-This program features the "greatest hits" of Italian and English songs of love, despair, and wit by Giulio Caccini, Silvestro Ganassi, Robert Jones, William Corkine, and their contemporaries.
+This program features the "greatest hits" of Italian and English songs of love, despair, and wit.
+Tickets available at the door or on Realm

 Organ Recital: Colin MacKnight

-Colin MacKnight is a C.V.
+Associate Organist/Choirmaster Colin MacKnight performs an organ recital of works by Bach, Liszt, Schumann, and others on the Casavant organ at the Cathedral of the Incarnation.
+Colin is C.V.
 Starr Doctoral Fellow and student of Paul Jacobs at The Julliard School, where he also completed his Bachelor's and Master's degrees.
-Colin recently joined the staff of the Cathedral of the Incarnation as Associate Organist and Choirmaster.
 Colin previously served as Assistant Organist at New York's Saint Thomas Fifth Avenue and at Church of the Resurrection.

-Suggested donation: Tickets purchased online in advance are $20 each (click here to purchase).
+Tickets purchased online in advance are $20 each at tinyurl.com/CathedralMacKnight.
 Tickets purchased at the door are $25 for general seating.
 Discounts are available for seniors, and students and children are admitted free.

 Musical Splendors of Rome